National Provincial Championship (2006–present): Player awards

-The Duane Monkley medal, named in honour of the legendary Waiakto player who played 135 games for the province between 1987 and 1996, was unveiled by New Zealand Rugby in 2017.
+The Duane Monkley medal, named in honour of the legendary Waikato player who played 135 games for the province between 1987 and 1996, was unveiled by New Zealand Rugby in 2017.
 The player of the year award is decided by a season-points system.
 Match officials choose their players of the match and award three points, two points, and one point for the game's top three performers.
-Prior to 2017, it was simply given to the best player during the season and was selected by a committee of committee members, retired players, and media representatives.
+Prior to 2017, it was simply given to the best player during the season and was selected by a committee of committee members, retired players and media representatives.